Now I'm on Baker street. My destination is six blocks away.

 I see my opportunity.

 I slam on the gas and drive straight forward.
-Sure enough, the gang spreads like the neon legs on a strip club sign, breaking in two halves that jump to opposite sides of the street.
+Sure enough, the gang spreads like the neon legs on the strip club sign above us, breaking in two halves that jump to opposite sides of the street.
 Neither half is quite sure what to do.
 Their once solid nucleus has become a fault line, divided by the junkie's screams.
 I see the bafflement on their faces as they flutter by my window.
 I shift into second gear.
 Third.
 Fourth.
 Leaving them in a cloud of exhaust and confusion.

 I notice a damp spot in the center of my seat.